devel0x/electronero/bounty/app/README.md

-ITC_PER_POINT     # Amount of ITC paid out per point when claiming INTERCHAINED_CLI  # Path to the `interchained-cli` executable used for payouts DEFAULT_LANGUAGE  # Default language code for the interface (e.g. 'en') CAPTCHA_SECRET    # Secret token for verifying CAPTCHA responses ADMIN_PASSWORD    # Password required to access the /admin dashboard
+ITC_PER_POINT     # Amount of ITC paid out per point when claiming INTERCHAINED_CLI  # Path to the `interchained-cli` executable used for payouts DEFAULT_LANGUAGE  # Default language code for the interface (e.g. 'en') SERVER_PORT       # Port the FastAPI server runs on CAPTCHA_SECRET    # Secret token for verifying CAPTCHA responses ADMIN_PASSWORD    # Password required to access the /admin dashboard
 ```